Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 14 hole to the inch paper which can be bought in many colours including gold and silver.
 Better known as Perforated paper.
 It was very popular in the Victorian era and was used to stitch small items.
 It is quite durable and the edges can be cut to any shape without fraying

 A counted thread stitch variation of cashmere stitch.
-Straight Cashmere stitch - click to enlarge
+Straight Cashmere stitch

 It consists of four small diagonal stitches filling an area of two vertical and three horizontal fabric threads.
-It is worked in rows either vertically or horizontally/
+It is worked in rows either vertically or horizontally.

 See also Cashmere stitch

 A free embroidery stitch variation on feather stitch.
-Straight feather stitch - click to enlarge
+Straight feather stitch

 Work from top to bottom.
 An elongated stitch as illustrated.